Are Non-Compete Agreements Enforceable in Georgia

 The final area to consider when writing a non-compete agreement are the new rules related to non-disclosure provisions.
 Previously, Georgia law restricted the duration of non-disclosure provisions.
 If there was no time limit outlined by the provisions, or if the non-disclosure period was too long, courts would not enforce the provision.
 Under the new law, non-disclosure provisions remain valid as long as the information covered by the agreement continues to be a trade secret or needs to remain confidential for the success of the business.

 If you need help understanding whether non-compete agreements enforceable in Georgia, you can post your legal needs on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.